 TIP: To see where Qorus found a document, expand the search result and hover your mouse over the library or folder name (below the document title and file name) to view the direct document link.
 Alternatively, open the preview window to view the direct document link - it will be displayed beneath the document title and file name at the top of the window.

 - If any of the SharePoint online places Qorus searches have been renamed, it may be necessary for a Qorus admin to re-establish and fix any broken connections.
-To do this, Qorus admins can simply go to the 'Search Settings' under the 'Manage' tab in any of the Qorus productivity add-ins, and click on the pencil icon.
+To do this, Qorus admins can simply go to the 'Content Sources' under the 'Manage' tab in Hub Central, click on the gear icon, and you will be presented with a drop down and the option to edit.

 If you still find that the search results don't match up, please do let us know by submitting a support ticket in this Help Center.